-In June 2006, the Emerging Issues Task Force ("EITF") reached a consensus on EITF Issue No. 06-4, "Accounting for Deferred Compensation and Postretirement Benefit Aspects of Endorsement Split-Dollar Life Insurance Arrangements" ("EITF 06-4"), which requires the application of the provisions of SFAS No. 106 "Employers' Accounting for Postretirement Benefits Other Than Pensions" ("SFAS No. 106"), to endorsement split-dollar life insurance arrangements.
+In June 2006, the EITF reached a consensus on EITF Issue No. 06-4, "Accounting for Deferred Compensation and Postretirement Benefit Aspects of Endorsement Split-Dollar Life Insurance Arrangements" ("EITF 06-4"), which requires the application of the provisions of SFAS No. 106 to endorsement split-dollar life insurance arrangements.
 SFAS No. 106 would require the Company to recognize a liability for the discounted future benefit obligation that the Company will have to pay upon the death of the underlying insured employee.
 An endorsement-type arrangement generally exists when the Company owns and controls all incidents of ownership of the underlying policies.
 EITF 06-4 is effective for fiscal years beginning after December 15, 2007.
 The Company may have certain insurance policies subject to the provisions of this new pronouncement, but does not believe the adoption of EITF 06-4 will have a material impact on its consolidated results of operations or financial position during its 2008 fiscal year.

 In June 2006, the FASB issued FASB Interpretation ("FIN") No. 48, "Accounting for Uncertainty in Income Taxes - an interpretation of FASB Statement No. 109" ("FIN 48").
 FIN 48 clarifies the accounting for uncertainty in income taxes by prescribing a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 The interpretation also provides guidance on derecognition, classification, interest and penalties, accounting in interim periods, and disclosure.
-FIN 48 is effective for fiscal years beginning after December 15, 2006.
+The Company adopted FIN 48 effective January 1, 2007.
 The adoption of FIN 48 did not have a material effect on the Company's consolidated results of operations or financial position.
-See Note 8 where the adoption of FIN 48 is discussed.
+See Note 9 where the adoption of FIN 48 is discussed.